mideind/GreynirServer/docs/setup_macos.md

 ```

 NB: Due to issues with Python's `fork()` in recent versions of macOS, you
-may need to run the following command first in for scraping to work:
+may need to run the following shell command in order for scraping to work:

 ```
 export OBJC_DISABLE_INITIALIZE_FORK_SAFETY=YES